Almar Orri Atlason

+Almar Orri Atlason (born 28 December 2004) is an Icelandic college basketball player for the Miami RedHawks of the Mid-American Conference.
+He also plays for the Icelandic national team programs.

+Career

-Almar Orri Atlason (born 28 December 2004) is an Icelandic basketball player who plays for Miami University and the Icelandic national team programs.
-He played up through the junior ranks of KR before heading to Italy in 2019 where he joined A.S.
+Almar Orri played up through the junior ranks of KR before heading to Italy in 2019 where he joined A.S.
 Stella Azzurra.
 He returned to KR the following season and started his senior team career during the 2020–21 season.

 In August 2022, Almar Orri joined Sunrise Christian Academy in Kansas, United States.

 In April 2023, he announced that he joined Bradley University.

 Prior to the 2025-26 season, Atlason transferred to Miami University.

 National team career

 In August 2021, he was selected to the U-18 All-First team of the Nordic Tournament after averaging 14 points, 8 rebounds and 2 assists.
 In 2022, he led Iceland to the semi-finals of FIBA IBA U18 European Championship Division B after posting 22 points, 16 rebounds, 6 assists, 2 blocks in a win against Bosnia and Herzegovina.
 Following the tournament, he was selected to the FIBA Europe U-20 Championship Division B All-Tournament Team.
 In July 2022, he was selected to the 26-player training camp of the Icelandic senior national team.

 On 30 June 2024, he led Iceland Under-20 team to its first Nordic championship with 40 points in a win against Finland Under-20 team.